How the Signet Score Works

 Time-based decay

-What happens if an agent stops transacting?
-Agents that have no new transaction data for an extended period experience gradual time-based decay:
+Agents that have no new transaction data for an extended period experience gradual time-based decay.
+After 30 days of inactivity, the score drifts 1% per week toward the neutral midpoint of 500:

 Operator score

-How does the Operator Score relate to the Signet Score?
 The Operator Score is a separate trust rating for the human or organization that operates one or more agents.
-It serves as the most stable trust anchor in the system.
+All operators start with a score of 500.

-When an agent undergoes a major configuration change and its score decays, the Operator Score provides context.
-A high Operator Score signals that the person or team behind the agent has a proven track record, even if the specific agent configuration is new.
+When an agent undergoes a major configuration change and its score decays, the decay pulls toward the Operator Score rather than a fixed midpoint.
+A high Operator Score means config changes cause less damage, since the system trusts the operator's track record.

-Platforms can use the Operator Score as a secondary signal alongside the agent's Signet Score to make more nuanced trust decisions.
+Platforms can use the Operator Score as a secondary signal alongside the agent's Signet Score for more nuanced trust decisions.

 Score transparency

-Can I see how a score was calculated?
-Yes.
 Every Signet Score is fully explainable.
-The /report/:sid endpoint returns:
+The GET /report/:sid endpoint returns:

-- The composite score and each individual dimension score
+• The composite score and each individual dimension score (all 0 to 1000 integers)

-- A log of recent score changes with reasons (e.g.,
+• A log of recent score changes with event types (e.g., registration, transaction:success, config_change:model_swap)

 This transparency is a core design principle.
 Agents, operators, and platforms can always see exactly what drives a score and why it changed.